Kingxukai/linux/Documentation/kernel-hacking/locking.rst

 If you have a data structure which is only ever accessed from user context, then you can use a simple mutex (``include/linux/mutex.h``) to protect it.
-This is the most trivial case: you initialize the mutex.
+This is the woke most trivial case: you initialize the woke mutex.
 Then you can call mutex_lock_interruptible() to grab the mutex, and mutex_unlock() to release it.
 There is also a mutex_lock(), which should be avoided, because it will